Northeast Kingdom Waste Management District

 Ammunition of any kind is not accepted by the NEKWMD.
 Call the VT State Patrol Explosive Unit at (802) 244-8727.

 Animal mortalities are handled in a very specific way.
-If you have an animal carcus to dispose of, please contact the State Solid Waste Management Program at (802) 241-3888.
+If you have an animal carcass to dispose of, please contact the State Solid Waste Management Program at (802) 241-3888.

 Antifreeze

-Anti-freeze is considered a Household Hazardous Waste and is collected at our Lyndonville Recycling Facility annually from May 1-early Oct., or can be brought to any HHW Collection Event.
+Anti-freeze is considered a Household Hazardous Waste and is collected at our Lyndonville Recycling Facility annually from May 1-early Oct., or can be brought to any Household Hazardous Waste collection.
 Please call for an appointment to dispose of anti-freeze.

-Metal appliances (also called "white goods") such as dryers, washers, dishwasters, ranges, stoves, and water heaters, are banned from landfill disposal and are accepted at many NEKWMD recycling centers as scrap metal.
+Metal appliances such as clothes dryers, dishwashers, freezers, ranges, refrigerators, stoves, washing machines, water heaters, are banned from landfill disposal and are accepted at many NEKWMD recycling centers as scrap metal.
 If your local recycling center does not accept appliances, Lyndonville recycling center accepts them year-round from all district residents.

 Asbestos

-Asbestos, both friable and non-friable, must be handled by a licenses asbestos abatement contracor.
+Asbestos, both friable and non-friable, can cause respitory harm.
+Some forms of asbestos, such as tiles and roofing, can be removed by homeowners.
+Asbestos tiles, siding and roofing must be dampened and securly wrapped in plastic.
+Take material directly to accepting landfill or transfer station.
+Other asbestos materials must be handled by a licenses asbestos abatement contracor.
 Contact the VT Department of Health at (802) 863-7200, or toll-free at (800) 464-4343 for a list of licensed asbestos abatement contractors.

 Ashes